bbolint/ceu_data_engineering_1/Term2/README.md

 </p>

 ## Source data & data model
 All data we used were in millions of Euros in current prices and were seasonally adjusted.
-We had two main sources for our data.
+We had two main sources for our data:

-#### 1. A table containing seasonally adjusted quarterly GDP values per country in a MySQL database (`macroeconomic_db.gdp`).
+#### Source 1: A table containing seasonally adjusted quarterly GDP values per country in a MySQL database (`macroeconomic_db.gdp`).
 This dataset was downloaded using the Data Browser application of Eurostat.
 (https://ec.europa.eu/eurostat/databrowser/view/namq_10_gdp/default/table?lang=en)

 <p align="center">